rudyrucker/chaos/README.md

 It's possible to run the Chaos program on any virtually any platform, inside a DOS shell called DOSBox.
 Details on the <a href="https://github.com/rudyrucker/chaos/releases/tag/v1.1-chaos">Release page</a>.

 You are free to alter the code and upload new versions.
-The biggest outstanding upgrade would be to replace our use of the old DOS metashel library for the graphics, and to allow higher resolution for the graphics.
+Or use our algorithms to spin off smaller programs.
 See our Chaos <a href="https://github.com/rudyrucker/chaos/"> GitHub repository</a> for the code online.

+The biggest outstanding upgrades for Chaos might be: (1) Increase the resolution or pixel size of the display.
+(2) Elmimate our use of the old DOS TSR or "terminate and stay resident" program metashel.exe, made by MetaGraphics Software Corporation.
+Chaos uses metashel calls for its graphics.

 # What's In Chaos